einstin88/sapling-release/README.md

 2. Why am I getting `failed to see startup message` error?
 	- It takes a couple of seconds to load the PDF parser.
 Sometimes the first timer is up before it is loaded.
 If it continues, then don't worry about the message.
 Otherwise, you may be running with MacOS 10.14 or older, which has old Java setup and will cause strange behaviour.

+3. Why am I getting segmentation fault : 11?
+	- If you're using MacOS, it is due to the way Python handles memory.
+You may have feed it with a large file, increasing RAM and cache usage by the program.
+I will try to fix this in the next version.

 ### Feedback
 Coming Soon